Generic Name: golimumab

 How Supplied/Storage and Handling

-Each vial contains 50 mg of Simponi Aria per 4 mL of solution.
+Each single-dose vial contains 50 mg of Simponi Aria per 4 mL of solution.

-Simponi Aria must be refrigerated at 2ºC to 8ºC (36ºF to 46ºF) and protected from light.
+Regrigerate Simponi Aria 36ºF to 46ºF (2ºC to 8ºC)and protect from light.
 Keep the product in the original carton to protect from light until the time of use.
 Do not freeze.
 Do not shake.
-Do not use Simponi Aria beyond the expiration date (EXP) on the vial label.

 Patient Counseling Information